19 min read

 As fewer U.S.-born workers pursue hospitality jobs that don’t require a college degree, the industry’s reliance on immigrant labor is expected to grow.

-Immigration policies that expand visa access, provide pathways for legal employment and protect worker rights will be crucial to the industry's continued recovery and growth.
+That said, immigration policies that expand visa access, provide pathways for legal employment and protect worker rights will be crucial to the industry's continued recovery and growth.